 Under 13At the National Aquarium (501 E. Pratt St.), kids will love the Children’s Discovery Gallery on the upper level of the Pier 4 Pavilion.
 Another highlight is Dolphin Discovery, where Atlantic bottlenose dolphins captivate visitors.
 The dolphins always draw a crowd but you can stop in as many times as you like.
 (Tip for parents: Strollers are not allowed inside the aquarium.)

 The interactive Children's Zoo at The Maryland Zoo in Baltimore (Druid Park Lake Dr. & Gwynns Falls Pkwy.), in Druid Hill Park , offers activities, animal encounters and playgrounds just for youngsters.
 And don’t miss Penguin Coast, home to a colony of more than 60 African penguins.
 The medium-size, flightless birds live in a natural environment that imitates their South African habitat.

 Ripley's Believe It or Not!
 Odditorium (301 Light St.) is a cool place to explore.
-The interactive displays feature optical illusions, puzzles and a giant kaleidoscope.
-The state-of-the-art 4D Moving Theater makes you feel like you’re in the movie.
+The interactive displays feature optical illusions, puzzles, a giant kaleidoscope and a state-of-the-art 4-D Moving Theater.

 TeensThere’s plenty to see at the American Visionary Art Museum (800 Key Hwy.), but our fave is undoubtedly “Whirligig”—a 55-foot-tall, multicolored wind-powered sculptural landmark.
 This is no run-of-the-mill museum; many of the diverse works on display are by “visionary artists” usually without formal training and often self-taught.
 Don’t leave without visiting Sideshow; the museum gift shop is packed with kitschy and nostalgic items like retro magic kits, plastic army men, sock monkeys and wax lips.